ZANELE-MASEKO/Python_prjs/README.md

 # Python_prjs
 These are my first python projects.
 From a simple calculator to a rock-paper-scissors game.
-This is progress of my python skills.
+This is the progression of my python skills.